LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Introduction

 \subsection{Organization of the paper}

 The paper is organized as follows.
-In Section~\ref{sec:homotopy} we prove that mutation graphs are connected; we give the full list of isomorphism classes of simple arrangements of three double pseudolines; and we extract from this list the set of {\it martagons} on three and four double pseudolines: martagons are arrangements that show up naturally in the proof that the isomorphism class of an indexed arrangement of oriented double pseudolines depends only on its chirotope; cf. first part of Theorem~\ref{theoADP}.
-In Section~\ref{secthr} we show, using the connectedness of mutation graphs proved in Section~\ref{sec:homotopy}, that any arrangement of double pseudolines is isomorphic to the dual arrangement of a configuration of convex bodies.
-In section~\ref{secfou} we prove that the duality map is compatible with the isomorphism relations on the set of configurations of convex bodies and on the set of arrangements of double pseudolines, and that the induced quotient map is one-to-one.
-In Section~\ref{secfiv} we prove the axiomatic characterization of chirotopes of double pseudoline arrangements : the proof is based on an extension of the notion of double pseudoline arrangements obtained by relaxing the condition on the arrangement which says that the genus of its underlying (nonorientable) surface is $1$.
-We also provide a comprehensive description of the class of arrangements of $5$ double pseudolines in terms of the transitivity of certain relations defined by the arrangements of $4$ double pseudolines, reminiscent of the $3$-terms Grassmann-Pl{\"u}cker relations for arrangements of pseudolines.
+In Section~\ref{sec:homotopy} we prove that mutation graphs are connected (Theorem~\ref{theoHT}) and we use this connectedness result to compute the isomorphism classes of simple arrangements of three double pseudolines and the martagons on three and four double pseudolines.
+In Section~\ref{secthr} we show, again using the connectedness of mutation graphs proved in Section~\ref{sec:homotopy}, that any arrangement of double pseudolines is isomorphic to the dual arrangement of a configuration of convex bodies (onto part of Theorem~\ref{theoPM}).
+In Section~\ref{secfou} we prove that the isomorphism class of an indexed arrangement of oriented double pseudolines depends only on its chirotope (Theorem~\ref{theoADP}) and we prove that the map that assigns to a configuration of convex bodies the isomorphism class of its dual arrangement is compatible with the isomorphism relation on configurations of convex bodies and that the induced quotient map is one-to-one (Theorem~\ref{theoPM}).
+In Section~\ref{secfiv} we introduce the arrrangements of double pseudolines living in nonorientable surfaces of arbitrary genus and we prove the LR characterization of chirotopes of indexed arrangements of oriented double pseudolines living in cross surfaces (Theorem~\ref{theoADP}).
+Still in Section~\ref{secfiv} we offer results in strong support of the conjecture that the arrangements living in cross surfaces are those whose subarrangements of size at most $4$ live in cross surfaces.
 In Section~\ref{secsix} we discuss {\it arrangements of pseudocircles} (as natural extensions of both arrangements of pseudolines and arrangements of double pseudolines), {\it crosscap or M{\"o}bius arrangements} and their {\it fibrations} (as dual arrangements of affine configurations of convex bodies with, in particular, a positive answer to a question of Goodman and Pollack about the realizability of their double permutation sequences by affine configurations of pairwise disjoint convex bodies).
-We conclude in the sixth and last section with a list of open problems suggested by this research.
+We conclude in the seventh and last section with a list of open problems suggested by this research.